What EU countries lack to lift 20 million children out of poverty

 "Electricity and gas prices have risen excessively, as has the price of housing.
 We feel like we're drowning," one child living in Spain told the NGO that advocates for their rights.

-Choosing between heating and food should not be a reality for these families, said PPE MEP Brando Benifei at the launch of Save the Children's report 'Guaranteeing children's future', which has assessed the state of child poverty in the different member states in the aftermath of the pandemic and the crisis resulting from the war in Ukraine.
+Choosing between heating and food should not be a reality for these families, said S&D MEP Brando Benifei at the launch of Save the Children's report 'Guaranteeing children's future', which has assessed the state of child poverty in the different member states in the aftermath of the pandemic and the crisis resulting from the war in Ukraine.

 The report shows that the poor living conditions of these children are reflected in their access to healthy food, (free) education, adequate housing, social services and health care (including mental health, the great forgotten area until the arrival of Covid-19).